 Vegan Wellington

-vegan wellington cross section
+vegan wellington served

 Ho, ho, ho, only a week and a half to go!
 Can you believe it?
 It’s gone so fast for me.
 Time to have a good think about what to cook for the Xmas table, I think.
 This year’s Xmas “pièce de résistance” is a Beet Wellington with a twist.